sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

   - Repeat until you run through the entire sequence of candidates.

+The end result is that you will have just a single box – the very best one – for each object in the image.

 ![](./img/nms4.PNG)

 Non-Maximum Suppression is quite crucial for obtaining quality detections.